ThomasEdwardRiley/rayXpanda/docs/source/theory.rst

     x(y;u) = (1-u)y+\mathcal{O}(y^{3})

-is desired, together with the convergence of ray bundles, given by
+is desired, together with the convergence of ray bundles, which is encoded in the derivativ

 .. math::

     \frac{\partial\cos\alpha}{\partial\cos\psi} = \frac{\partial x}{\partial y}
                                               = 1-u + \mathcal{O}(y^{2});

-the convergence in the Beloborodov (2002) approximation is constant and performs poorly in effectively all contexts.
+the derivative in the Beloborodov (2002) approximation is constant and performs poorly in effectively all contexts.
+Hereafter we simply call this derivative that encodes convergence as *the convergence*.

 These truncated series have the desirable property that they are entirely inexpensive to evaluate and do not require numerical